What'sNEW August - December 2016

 Comets... is a related local webpage.

 In a fanciful exercise twenty years ago, we suggested that a possible motivation to undertake directed panspermia would be the continuation of life elsewhere, if Earth were about to become uninhabitable.
-But we concluded that directed panspermia using rockets would be impractical, and that cometary panspermia would make more sense.
+But we concluded that directed panspermia using rockets would be impractical, and that cometary panspermia, probably happening anyway, makes more sense.
 The Genesis Project differs in philosophy, emphasis and motivation.
 The writeup analyzes gaian processes in some detail.
 Of course, the proposal is controversial and ...unlikely to be funded soon.Developing ecospheres on transiently habitable planets: the genesis project, by Claudius Gros, doi:10.1007/s10509-016-2911-0, Astrophysics and Space Science (+arXiv PDF), Oct (online 05 Sep) 2016.

 A radical proposal..., by Neel V. Patel, Inverse.com, 26 Sep 2016.
 Thanks, Google Alerts.